 My Admission; I'm a Plan B freak!

 Looking back getting an Irish passport was the best Plan B move I ever made.
-Although I did this over 30 years ago Plan B's are probably more essential today in this messy world, and who knows about the future, with many countries on a slippery downhill.
+Although I did this over 30 years ago Plan B's are more essential today in this messy world, and who knows about the future, with many countries on slippery downhills.

 I recommend that anyone who can get another passport does this—especially younger people who may have limited options with ancestral options.

-My initial incentive to have another passport was to make international travel easier during the apartheid era in South Africa.
-Our company had business interests around the world and international travel was much easier using my Ireland passport.
-Then in 1994 when the regime changed, another reason arose.
-The South African passport started to lose its status and visas became necessary for many countries.
+My initial incentive to have another passport was to make international travel more accessible during the apartheid era in South Africa.
+Our company had business interests worldwide, and international travel was much easier using my Ireland passport.
+Then in 1994, when the regime changed, another reason arose.
+The South African passport started to lose its status, and visas became necessary for many countries.

 A recent example of the advantages of multiple passports is Brexit.
-Another is the pariah status of Russia.
-With many other examples all over the world.
+Another is the pariah status of Russia, with many other examples around the world.

-In conclusion, it has provided me with the right to move to Europe, saved me a lot of money, facilitated international travel and saved the hassles of getting visas!
+In conclusion, it has provided me with the right to move to Europe, saved me a lot of money, facilitated international travel and saved many of the hassles in getting visas!